arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-26-our-colleagues-julii.md

 Recently, a post named ["my colleague, Julius"](https://ploum.net/2024-12-23-julius-en.html) has sparked [quite a discussion](https://lobste.rs/s/lw1lae/my_colleague_julius) on lobste.rs.

-In short, post describes a charismatic colleague who never built competence in development, however his presentation skills and networking grant him better positions and at the same time allow him to avoid criticism for his (simple, numerous and destructive) mistakes.
+In short, the post describes a charismatic colleague who never built competence in development, however his presentation skills and networking grant him better positions and at the same time allow him to avoid criticism for his (simple, numerous and destructive) mistakes.